shaylanmasson/shaylanmasson.github.io/_posts/2019-11-12-camera-lens-cap-holder.md

   this is when I ended up with the cap holder that attaches to my neck strap.
 ---
 Photography is another creative outlet I am passionate about.
 I designed a lens cap holder and then printed the product on a 3-D printer.
 It now holds my lens cap holder while I am taking photos for easy access as it attaches right to the neck strap of my camera.

+The process I went through started with my inspiration and then involved a lot of measurements.
+I had to precisely measure my lens cap in order to build the holder so that everything would fit just right.
+After I had all my measurements, I began designing the holder on the computer, then rendered the 3-D image to be printed.